Screen#

 draw rectangle [50] [50] [130] [60] on screen

-The robot’s screen shows a red rectangle with a thin white border drawn across the top.
+A screenshot of the robot’s screen with a white rectangle drawn across the upper half.

 draw circle#